SirTebz/FibonacciSequence/README.md

 # FibonacciSequence
-A simple program that prints a fibonacci series
+A simple program that prints a fibonacci series using C#  as a programming language